DiaconuAna/SOA-App/README.md

 all its components orchestrated and managed through Docker Compose.

-The system integrates several backend services developed in Python using Flask, a microfrontend architecture built with Angular and Module Federation, and an NGINX load-balanced API gateway for efficient routing.
+The system integrates several backend services developed in Python using Flask, a microfrontend architecture built with Angular and Module Federation (for more details refer to [this repository](https://github.com/DiaconuAna/LibMgmtAppFE)), and an NGINX load-balanced API gateway for efficient routing.
 The application also contains support for serverless functions using AWS Lambda.
 Message-based communication between micro-services is managed through RabbitMQ, and event-streaming using Apache Kafka.
 The REST API is secured using JWT tokens to ensure safe authentication and authorization.